Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 Our ESG strategy

-Our ESG strategy has been designed to put into practice our corporate purpose: producing gold that provides lasting value to society.
+Our ESG strategy has been designed to put into practice our corporate purpose: producing gold that provides meaningful value to people society.
 The guiding principle of this ESG strategy is to play an active role and have a lasting positive impact on our host communities and countries.
 This applies across all our operations and in our engagement with broader society.

 Environment